jyrao/jyrao.github.io/_pages/cv.md

 Skills and Interests
 ====================

-* Sports: Member of SJTU tennis team, Goal Keeper at SJTU soccer team
+* Sports: Member of SJTU tennis team 🎾, Goal Keeper 🧤 at SJTU soccer team ⚽️
-* Music: Folk songs with guitar, Top 10 in Singers Comp of UMJI
+* Music: Folk songs with guitar 🎸, Top 10 in Singers Comp of UMJI